russell-netizen/LWSS/templates/Setup_Tool_Admin_Guide.md

 * **Example:** `https://your-username.github.io/lws-deploy-tool/setup.html`
 * Share this URL with your Deployment Administrators.

 **Hosting Complete:** The setup tool is now live and ready for your administrators to use.
-They will follow the instructions provided *within* the tool (which uses the `Deployment_Admin_Guide.md` content).
+They will follow the instructions provided *within* the tool itself.